Industrial and organizational psychology: Contingency-focused approaches

 Of the 3 approaches to leadership, contingency-focused approaches have been the most prevalent over the past 30 years.
 Contingency-focused theories base a leader's effectiveness on their ability to assess a situation and adapt their behavior accordingly.
 These theories assume that an effective leader can accurately "read" a situation and skillfully employ a leadership style that meets the needs of the individuals involved and the task at hand.
 A brief introduction to the most prominent contingency-focused theories will follow.

 The Fiedler contingency model holds that a leader's effectiveness depends on the interaction between their characteristics and the characteristics of the situation.
 Path–goal theory asserts that the role of the leader is to help their subordinates achieve their goals.
 To effectively do this, leaders must skillfully select from four different leadership styles to meet the situational factors.
 The situational factors are a product of the characteristics of subordinates and the characteristics of the environment.
 The leader–member exchange theory (LMX) focuses on how leader–subordinate relationships develop.
 Generally speaking, when a subordinate performs well or when there are positive exchanges between a leader and a subordinate, their relationship is strengthened, performance and job satisfaction are enhanced, and the subordinate will feel more commitment to the leader and the organization as a whole.
 Vroom-Yetton-Jago model focuses on decision-making with respect to a feasibility set.

 Organizational development

 I-O psychologists may also become involved with organizational change, a process which some call organizational development (OD).
 Tools used to advance organization development include the survey-feedback technique.
 The technique involves the periodic assessment (via surveys) of employee attitudes and feelings.
 The results are conveyed to organizational stakeholders, who may want to take the organization in a particular direction.
 Another tool is the team-building technique.
-Because many if not most tasks within an organization are completed by small groups and/or teams, team building can become important for organizational success.
-In order to enhance a team's morale and problem-solving skills, I-O psychologists help the groups to improve their self-confidence, group cohesiveness, and working effectiveness.
+"Team building is probably the No. 1 human resources intervention in the world.
+Yet the results of such programs are mixed."